Kaicheng-Yang0828/MLLM-for-Universal-Embedding-Awesome/README.md

 Continuously updating the list.
 Feel free to contribute by:
 - Adding new relevant papers
 - Reporting issues or broken links

+## 🎙️ Who We Are?

+We are the **UniME** team, passionate about learning more robust representations through MLLM to empower various downstream tasks.
+If you are interest in universal multimodal embedding learning or would like to collaborate with us, feel free to reach out: kaichengyang0828@gmail.com